the-cafe/git-ai-commit/README.md

 ## CLI

-TODO - add document on your CLI interface and options
+TODO - add document on our CLI interface and options

 ## Fun Facts